ethereum-optimism/design-docs/protocol/superchain-erc20/expired-transfers.md

 - Check that the `msgHash` is not part of the `sucessfulMessages` mapping
 - add the `msgHash` to the `expired` mapping
 - Craft and send a message back to `origin` calling `relayERC20` on the `SuperchainTokenBridge` with the original `sender` and `amount` information.
-## Random Ideas
-- The `expiredMessages` mapping could be a Merkle Root (MMR or Sparse actually). `sendExpire` could ask for an inclusion proof.
-Don't think this is necessary, though.
-- If `sendExpire` is a function separate from `expireMessage`, then there is room for batching multiple messages back to `origin`.
-Again, don't think its worth.